-

 Tutorials:

-Individual and small group tutoring sessions will be available to students twice weekly on Tuesday and Friday from 12:03 to 12:33 PM.
-All tutorials will be held in room North 230.
-Students are encouraged to sign-up for tutorials in advance through email, TEAMS or Remind message.
+Individual and small group tutoring sessions will be available to students twice weekly on Monday and Tuesday 11:34 - 12:03.
+All tutorials will be held in room North 216.
+Students are encouraged to sign-up for tutorials in advance through email or TEAMS.

 Class supplies: